JGarza189/oncological-modeling/Supplement/patient-populations.pharmacology.md

 >"The availability of effective adjuvant treatment for neuroblastoma in the postchemotherapy and transplant phase remains as a major challenge in pediatric hematology/oncology.
 In this regard, the effectiveness of the ch14.18–IL-2 fusion protein is striking, especially in view of the effector mechanism involved.
 Thus, we could clearly show in vivo and in vitro that the ch14.18–IL-2 fusion protein stimulates a cellular antitumor response exclusively mediated by NK cells."

 ### Literature Cited
+Barker, S. E., Grosse, S. M., Siapati, E. K., Kritz, A., Kinnon, C., Thrasher, A. J., & Hart, S. L. (2007).
+Immunotherapy for neuroblastoma using syngeneic fibroblasts transfected with il-2 and IL-12.
+British Journal of Cancer, 97(2), 210–217.

 Donzelli, E., Carfì, M., Miloso, M., Strada, A., Galbiati, S., Bayssas, M., Griffon-Etienne, G., Cavaletti, G., Grazia Petruccioli, M., & Tredici, G. (2004).
 Neurotoxicity of platinum compounds: Comparison of the effects of Cisplatin and oxaliplatin on the human neuroblastoma cell line SH-SY5Y.
 Journal of Neuro-Oncology, 67(1/2), 65–73.

 Fang, F., Xie, S., Chen, M., Li, Y., Yue, J., Ma, J., Shu, X., He, Y., Xiao, W., & Tian, Z. (2022).
 Advances in NK cell production.
 Cellular &amp; Molecular Immunology, 19(4), 460–481.